rsyncOSX/mydocsy/content/en/about/index.md

 {{% blocks/section color="white" %}}

-**A Few Words About the Code**

 Although I am an educated IT professional, my professional experience has primarily been as an IT manager rather than a developer.
 My coding experience has been limited to private projects such as RsyncUI and RsyncOSX.
 Google has been an invaluable resource for research and guidance on solving specific problems.
 Reading about other developers' code and participating in discussions has provided me with valuable insights.

 I am continuously learning and adapting to new releases of Swift, SwiftUI, and Xcode, which introduce new features to master.
 Major changes and updates are documented in the [changelog](/blog/).
 Additionally, I utilize tools such as [SwiftLint](https://github.com/realm/SwiftLint), [SwiftFormat](https://github.com/nicklockwood/SwiftFormat), and [periphery](https://github.com/peripheryapp/periphery) to enhance my coding practices.

-**No Right or Wrong in Development**

-I firmly believe that there is no such thing as a "right" or "wrong" approach to development.
-There are numerous guidelines available for writing code, but each developer and team selects their preferred methodology based on their expertise and objectives.
-Over time, my understanding of object-oriented programming (OOP), declarative programming, Swift, and SwiftUI has evolved significantly.
-While my coding style has changed since I commenced my project in 2015, I am not yet a professional developer.
-There are still several aspects of Swift and SwiftUI that I lack proficiency in, but I am capable of acquiring knowledge through dedicated study.

 **Why Not the App Store?**